aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOC to TSV or Online App" h2="Export DOC to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily include DOC to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of APIs provides a wide range of features and functionalities that can be used to create, manipulate, convert, and render documents in various formats.

+The DOC to TSV conversion feature can be implemented in two simple steps.
+Firstly, Aspose.Words for .NET can be used to export DOC to HTML.
+This API provides a wide range of features and functionalities that can be used to create, manipulate, and convert documents in various formats.
+It also provides a powerful set of features for manipulating and converting documents from one format to another.

+Once the DOC file is converted to HTML, Aspose.Cells for .NET Spreadsheet Programming API can be used to convert HTML to TSV.
+This API provides a wide range of features and functionalities that can be used to create, manipulate, and convert spreadsheets in various formats.
+It also provides a powerful set of features for manipulating and converting spreadsheets from one format to another.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOC to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can easily include DOC to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of APIs provides a wide range of features and functionalities that can be used to create, manipulate, convert, and render documents in various formats.
+It also provides a powerful set of features for manipulating and converting documents and spreadsheets from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}